|Date:||May 16, 1982|

 Flash (tape), The Hero, We Will Rock You (fast), Action This Day, My Fairy King (part), Play The Game, Staying Power, Somebody To Love, Now I'm Here, Dragon Attack, Now I'm Here (reprise), Love Of My Life, Save Me [cut], Get Down Make Love [cut], guitar solo, drum solo, Under Pressure, Fat Bottomed Girls, Crazy Little Thing Called Love, Spread Your Wings (part), Bohemian Rhapsody, Tie Your Mother Down, Another One Bites The Dust [cut], We Will Rock You, We Are The Champions, God Save The Queen

-Interesting how the tape runs for an additional three minutes after God Save The Queen.
 The playback speed jumps around a lot throughout the show.
+The tape runs for an additional three minutes after God Save The Queen.